gradle/gradle/design-docs/lazy-configuration.md

 5. Lazy data structures must retain references to their inputs, which results in a large connected graph of objects that cannot be garbage collected.
 When data is eager, the input objects can be released as soon as the build logic has completed (or short-circuited).
+6. Validation must be deferred until task execution.

 The aim of this specification is to define a mechanism to flip around the flow so that build logic is applied lazily and domain objects are eager.
 The new publication DSL will be used to validate this approach.
+If successful, this will then be rolled out to other incubating plugins, and later, to existing plugins in a backwards compatible way.

 # Implementation plan